Roohishaik/NeuroVigil/README.md

 ## Contributing

-Contributions to the Lyrics-Generator project are welcome and encouraged.
+Contributions to the NeuroVigil project are welcome and encouraged.
 To contribute, please follow these steps:

 1. Fork the repository.